 How to Reset Brita Longlast Filter

 Depending on which model of pitcher or dispenser you own, there are several ways to track the filter life of the Longlast filter.
-Several newer models include a Longlast filter option on the electronic filter indicator as pictured in the screenshot below (source Brita.com):
+Several newer models include a Longlast filter option on the electronic filter indicator.

 If you don’t have a model with the Brita Longlast filter indicator, there’s a sticker included with the Longlast filters.
-It has three holes, and the idea is to use it with the Standard filter indicator and each time the indicator reminds you to change your filter, you move the sticker over one hole.
+It has three holes, and the idea is to use it with the Standard filter indicator.
+Each time the indicator reminds you to change your filter, you move the sticker over one hole.

 Once you finish the third hole, it’s time to replace your filter.
 It’s wishful thinking on Brita’s part to think this method will work consistently, but it’s better than nothing.